Soledad Villamil

 Soledad Villamil (born June 19, 1969 in La Plata) is an Argentine film and television actress and singer.
 She has won two Carlos Gardel Awards, Argentine equivalent of American Grammy Awards and British BRIT Awards besides, Goya Award for Best New Actress for the film, The Secret in Their Eyes.

 As an actress, she has worked in films, theatre and television.

 As a singer she has released four albums so far, tackling Argentine tango and folklore themes.

 Personal life

 She is married to Federico Olivera, also an actor, since 1997.
 They have two children, Violeta and Clara Olivera.

 Her parents are Sergio Villamil, doctor and Laura Falcoff, journalist.
-She has two brothers, Camila and Nicolás.
+She has two siblings, Camila and Nicolás.